-As an example of real application, in Chapter 5, we describe PnPMPC controllers for power network systems and run simulations using methods proposed in this chapter.
+As an example of real application, in Chapter 6, we describe PnPMPC controllers for power network systems and run simulations using methods proposed in this chapter.
 In this section we propose simpler example.
+Section titles corresponds to m-files that can be found in the ./examples/pnpmpc directory.

-4.3.1 Example 1D
+5.3.1 example1pnpmpc.m